Lima Memorial Health System Logo

 • Check to see which movements seem to cause or worsen your pain

-After testing and examining you, your doctor or physical therapist will know which muscles are weak or too tight.
+After testing and examining you, your provider or physical therapist will know which muscles are weak or too tight.
 You will then start a program to stretch your muscles and make them stronger.

 Exercises for Your Shoulder